libreas/ausgabe26/03blumer/master.md

 rêve" (urbanism of dreams or utopian urbanism), which aimed to include interests and participation of different groups and had the vision of a more lively city.
-(Zuppinger 2012[^5]) In 1986, APAHF won a popular vote against this plan which is common in Switzerland on such vast projects.
+(Zuppinger 2012[^5]) In 1986, APAHF won a popular vote against this plan.
+Such popular votes are common in Switzerland on such vast projects.
 The city had zoned the Flon as "industrial site", which meant, that other ways of utilization like flats or commercial projects were not possible as long term alternatives.
 This situation left the real estate